-Once again, it’s very difficult to setup a repeatable project on Asana.
-As web designers ourselves, designing a website is essentially a process which is repeatable in nature.
-Yes, you do have to do quite a lot of customizations for each specific website you are designing, but in essence the process does not change.
-Having to recreate a project with (possibly hundreds of) tasks from scratch each and every time you win a project becomes not just overhead but a concern – having to create each task every time makes it error prone.
+Once again, it’s very difficult to set up a repeatable project on Asana.
+As web designers ourselves, designing a website is essentially a process that is repeatable in nature.
+Yes, you do have to do quite a lot of customizations for each specific website you are designing, but the process does not change.
+Having to recreate a project with (possibly hundreds of) tasks from scratch each and every time you win a project becomes not just overhead but a concern.
+Creating every task makes it error-prone.

 Other Asana Pros and Cons